wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft     draft-wkumari-dnsop-extended-error       January 2015

-   9. References  . . . . . . . . . . . . . . . . . . . . . . . . .
-7
-     9.1.
-Normative References  . . . . . . . . . . . . . . . . . .
-7
-     9.2.
-Informative References  . . . . . . . . . . . . . . . . .
-8
-   Appendix A.  Changes / Author Notes.  . . . . . . . . . . . . . .
-8
-   Authors' Addresses  . . . . . . . . . . . . . . . . . . . . . . .
-8

 1. Introduction and background

-   There are many reasons that a DNS query may fail, some of them transient, some permanent; some can be resolved by querying another server, some (e.g DNSSEC bogus) are likely best handled by stopping resolution.
-The error signals that a DNS server can return are very limited, and are not very expressive.
-This means that applications and resolvers often have to "guess" at what the issue is - e.g is a REFUSED because there is a lame delegation or because the nameserver is still starting and loading zones?
-Is a SERVFAIL a DNSSEC validation issue, or is the nameserver experiencing a bad day?
+   There are many reasons that a DNS query may fail, some of them transient, some permanent; some can be resolved by querying another server, some are likely best handled by stopping resolution.
+   Unfortunately, the error signals that a DNS server can return are very limited, and are not very expressive.
+This means that applications and resolvers often have to "guess" at what the issue is
+   - e.g the answer was marked REFUSED because of a lame delegation, or because there is a lame delegation or because the nameserver is still starting up and loading zones?
+Is a SERVFAIL a DNSSEC validation issue, or is the nameserver experiencing a bad hair day?

-   A good example of issues caused by this is DNSSEC validation issues.
+   A good example of issues that would benefit by additional error information is an error caused by a DNSSEC validation issue.
+When a stub resolver queries a DNSSEC bogus name (using a validating resolver), their machine receives a SERVFAIL in response.
-   [TODO: Fix prior sentence.]
-When a stub resolvers queries a DNSSEC bogus name (using a validating resolver), their machine receives a SERVFAIL response.
-Unfortunately, SERVFAIL is used to signal many sorts of DNS errors, and so their machine / stub resolver simply asks the next configured DNS resolver.
-This may result in [one of] two
+   Unfortunately, SERVFAIL is used to signal many sorts of DNS errors, and so the stub resolver simply asks the next configured DNS resolver.
+The result of trying the next resulver is one of two
-   outcomes: either the next resolver does not validate, in which case the user resolves the name (defeating the protection provided by DNSSEC); or it does, and they get a failure that is largely incomprehensible to the average user.
+   outcomes: either the next resolver also validates, a SERVFAIL is returned again, and the user gets an (largely) incomprehensible error message, or either the next resolver is not a validating resolver, and the user is returned a potentially harmful result.

    This document specifies a mechanism to extend (or annotate) DNS errors to provide additional information about the cause of the error.
 This information can be used by the resolver to make a decision whether to retry or not, or by technical users attempting to debug issues.

+   This document specifies a mechanism to extend (or annotate) DNS errors to provide additional information about the cause of the error.
+This information can be used by a resolver to make a decision whether or no to retry, or by administrators and technical users attempting to debug issues.

    Here is a reference to an "external" (non-RFC / draft) thing:
    ([IANA.AS_Numbers]).
 And this is a link to an